Fri 2026-04-17

 Streaming becomes much easier to understand once it is real.
 You will usually learn more from doing a few streams and thinking honestly about them than from endless preparation in theory.

 So start, but start with your eyes open.
 Know why you are doing it.
+Choose your platform carefully.
 Understand the basic funnel.
 Meet a decent minimum for audio, video, and on-screen presence.
 Think seriously about how you will treat people.
 Then begin.